Skip to main content

 Weak immune system and COVID-19 vaccines

-It is important that you are vaccinated against COVID-19 if you have a weak immune system (immunosuppressed or immunocompromised).
+It is recommended that you are vaccinated against COVID-19 if you have a weak immune system (immunosuppressed or immunocompromised).

 Having a weak immune system puts you at higher risk of serious illness if you get COVID-19.
 Getting vaccinated will give you some protection against this.